Central Bank of Ireland issues revised Consumer Protection Code (CPC) 2025

 Training programmes and board briefings

 We can help you develop and deliver training programmes on the new regulations and supporting guidance.
-These programs will be customised to fit your business and industry sector.
+These programmes will be customised to fit your business and industry sector.
 The training will help you understand, interpret and implement the new regulations and guidance.
-It will also assist in identifying and effectively dealing with customers in vulnerable circumstances.
+It will also assist in identifying and effectively dealing with consumers in vulnerable circumstances.

 Follow PwC Ireland